 Applications and supporting materials for all graduate study must be submitted through the online application site for the LSU Graduate School.
-Official transcripts, official test scores, and other materials that come from third-party sources must be mailed to: LSU Office of Graduate Admissions, 114 West David Boyd Hall, Baton Rouge, LA 70803.
+Official transcripts, official test scores, and other materials that come from third-party sources must be mailed directly to: LSU Office of Graduate Admissions, 114 West David Boyd Hall, Baton Rouge, LA 70803.
 These paper documents are stored electronically and departments have access to all materials submitted by and/or on behalf of a student applying to graduate study.

 (check current faculty listings by department here)

 Murad Yusuf Abu-Farsakh (3F) • Geosynthetic reinforcement of soils, subgrades, and base materials; Advanced in situ testing to evaluate soil properties; Numerical modeling of geotechnical and pavement engineering problems; Analysis, design, instrumentation, testing and LRFD calibration of deep foundations.

 Donald Dean Adrian (EM) • Hydrology, mathematical modeling, wetlands, groundwater resources, environmental engineering

 Aly Moussad Aly Sayed (6A) • Experimental/Computational multiscale/multiphysics assessment of wind, rain, and wave impact on structures, performance and resiliency enhancement of new and existing infrastructure for wind, waves, and earthquakes

 Michele Barbato (M) • Structural engineering and dynamics, modeling/analysis of structural and geotechnical systems and stochastic process, structural retrofitting using fiber reinforced polymers, earthquake engineering, random vibration theory, computational reliability analysis